-Moment 4 - After touching a patient
+Moment Four: After touching a patient

-- To protect yourself and the health care surroundings from potential pathogens carried or shed by the patient..
+- To protect yourself and the health care surroundings from potential pathogens carried or shed by the patient.
 This indication is determined by the occurrence of the last contact with intact skin or the patient's clothing or a surface in the patient's zone, after direct patient contact.
-EMS only apply if there has been contact with the patient/patient environment after contact or procedures have been completed. - To prevent colonisation/infection in health workers and contamination of the health care environment.
+This only applies to EMS if there has been contact with the patient/ patient environment after contact or procedures have been completed. - To prevent colonisation/infection in health workers and contamination of the health care environment.

-Moment 5 - After touching a patient's surroundings
+Moment Five: After touching a patient's surroundings

 - To protect yourself and the healthcare surroundings from potential pathogens from the patient's surroundings.
-Examples after touching the patients immediate surroundings such as bed rails, curtains, monitor, overbed table, bedside locker ,call bell, table, clinical notes and surfaces, even if the patient has not been touched. - To prevent colonisation/infection in health workers, and contamination of the healthcare environment.
-After touching the patient's environment, the health worker has microorganisms on their hands; these microorganisms can be transmitted to the next patient/surface the health worker touches.
-This includes after carrying out environmental cleaning. - For EMS, Moment 5 would be after contact with the inside of the ambulance particularly where the patient is lying- the entire cabin should be considered part of the patient's surrounding
+Examples after touching the patient's immediate surroundings such as bed rails, curtains, monitor, over-bed table, bedside locker, call bell, table, clinical notes or surfaces, even if the patient has not been touched. - To prevent colonisation/infection in health workers, and contamination of the healthcare environment.
+After touching the patient's environment, the health worker has microorganisms on their hands; these microorganisms can be transmitted to the next patient/ surface the health worker touches.
+This includes after carrying out environmental cleaning. - For EMS, Moment 5 would be after contact with the inside of the ambulance particularly where the patient is lying the entire cabin should be considered part of the patient's surroundings.

-7.2 Types of hand hygiene methods
+Types of hand hygiene methods

-Table 4 summarises the methods of HH, the aim thereof, what product is to be used and the main indications for each.
+Table 4 summarises the methods of HH, the aim thereof, what products should be used and the main indications for each method.
+The three HH techniques are described in detail below, (Appendices C to E).